 How does the Sophianic intervention happen?
 And how it is different from all other scenarios of intervention?
 That is the big question of this moment, this year in historical time, 2016.
 Understanding the HOW depends on two requirements: first, to define the conditions required for intervention, and second, to determine the instrumental basis for it, the way it plays out according to the method or modus operandi of the planetary animal mother.

 The Gnostic version of the interventionist scenario is the Correction of the Aeon Sophia.
-This scenario is a narrative singularity, demonstrating unique properties incomparable to other scenarios that have been widely propagated for millennia.
+This scenario is an historical singularity, as just explained, but also a narrative singularity.
+The description of how it works developed by the Gnostic teacher in our time demonstrates unique properties incomparable to other scenarios that have been widely propagated for millennia.
 The Gnostic view of intervention is theistic, pantheistic, immanentist, animistic, and oneiric.
 The Gnostic teacher today would insist that intervention is an event to be discovered as it is happening, rather than predicted as an act of divine will, or merely observed as a spectacle that requires no human involvement.
 The conditions that precede intervention, as well as the conditions in which it comes to be implemented or manifested, are to be determined by human imagination and critical intelligence, not by blind faith.

-The assertion that "her name is Silence" presents a cue pointing to the process of imagination required to detect how Sophia intervenes in the world event.
-It is instructive to combine that cue with another key passage from the cosmological text, On the Origin of the World (II, 5.103)
+The assertion that "her name is Silence" presents a clue pointing to the way that Sophia intervenes in the world event.
+It is instructive to combine that clue with another key passage from the cosmological text, On the Origin of the World (II, 5.25)

 In this scene, set many eons before the emergence of the planet earth, the Aeon Sophia (called Pistis) confronts the alien adversaries of humanity, the archons.
 The chief of the archon horde is Yahweh, the male creator-god of the Abrahamic religions.
-Due to an intervention that occured in historical time, the archons achieved a neural hack into the human mind.
+Long before humanity emerged on earth, the archons had taken an adversarial stance toward the Anthropos.
+Due to an intervention that occured in historical time, the archons finally achieved a neural hack into the human mind.
 Doing so, they were able to use the ancient Hebrews as a vector for their intrusion into the divine experiment unfolding on earth, with humanity as its central subject.
 The Gnostic warning states clearly:

 What makes the Jews the singular and exceptional breed they are is the alien mindset they exhibit due to the neural hack or archontic infection.
 They do not place themselves in any nation or country, but stand apart from and above the rest of the human race.
 Not all Jews deliberately and knowingly hold this stance, of course, but all those who assume Jewish identity are implicated in it.

-Those particular Jews who maintain and enforce the communist program of world domination do not interact with god, or act in behalf of gods: they are engaged in the bizarre psychosis of setting themselves up as god.
-Her again is a feature that sets the Jewish intervention narrative apart from all others.
-It stands out as the most evil and dangerous one of all -- and note, again, that it can be shown to be historically operative.
+Those particular Jews who maintain and enforce the communist program of world domination do not interact with god, or act in behalf of gods.
+Instead, they indulge in the bizarre psychosis of setting themselves up as god.
+Here again is a feature that sets the Jewish intervention narrative apart from all others.
+It stands out as the most evil and dangerous one of all -- and note, again, it can be shown to be historically operative.
 Standing against it is the Gnostic scenario of divine intervention, Sophia's Correction.
 It is no small matter that the one short paragraph in Irenaeus preserves the Gnostic warning about Jews being instrumental to the archons, the extraterrestrial mind parasites.
 That one paragraph has the intel to save the day for humanity at large, all the non-Jewish peoples, the Goyim or Gentiles.

 Picture yourself sitting in a pretty, quiet cafe, sipping a glass of wine.
 You have a table by yourself but quite nearby, on your right, is another table where a four- or five-year-old girl is sitting, on her own.
 She is drinking hot chocolate and entertaining herself with a large notebook, spiral bound, with blank pages for sketches.
 She has several pencils which she chooses with care as she writes and draws in the notebook.
 From time to time she consults a book that she has placed within reach, as if for consultation.
 You notice it is Charlotte's Web by E. B. White.